D0pal/xogecoin/test/functional/test-shell.md

 **Note: Running multiple instances of `TestShell` is not allowed.** Running a single process also ensures that logging remains consolidated in the same temporary folder.
-If you need more qogecoind nodes than set by default (1), simply increase the `num_nodes` parameter during setup.
+If you need more xogecoind nodes than set by default (1), simply increase the `num_nodes` parameter during setup.

 ```